Sebastian Hausner

-Sebastian Lund Hausner (born 11 April 2000) is a Danish professional footballer who plays as a centre-back for Allsvenskan club IFK Göteborg.
+Sebastian Lund Hausner (born 11 April 2000) is a Danish professional footballer who plays as a centre-back for Danish 1st Division club AC Horsens.

 A native of Tyrsted, a suburb of Horsens, Hausner progressed through various youth teams in the area, most notable AC Horsens, before moving to the AGF youth academy in 2014 at age 14.
 He broke through to the first team in 2017, and became established as a starter in defense in the 2019–20 season under head coach David Nielsen.
+In 2023, he moved to Allsvenskan club IFK Göteborg.

 He has played for several national youth teams, and was called up for his country at under-21 level in August 2020.

 Club career

 Early career

 Growing up in Tyrsted, a southern suburb of Horsens, Hausner started playing football as a six-year-old for local club FC Horsens.
 At under-13 level he moved to Horsens fS, which became the youth academy of AC Horsens – the major professional club in the area – a year after his arrival.
 As a defensive midfielder, he was part of the team winning the Jutland Championship for U13-teams in his first year at the club.
 At under-14 level, Hausner grew into team captain, and was lauded for his leadership and aggressive playing style.